 - Maintaining good links with the statutory authorities and other organisations.

 - We carry out DBS checks for all our Street Angels, in line with CCPAS (Church Child Protection Advisory Service) Guidelines.
 This is the equivalent of the former ‘CRB’ checks, and they are now done on-line.

-Our Street Angels Coordinator, Fiona Ford, is responsible for the recruitment, training, deployment and support for volunteer Street Angels.
-For all matters about Street Angels, Fiona is the person to talk to.
-Her contact details are as follows:
+Our Street Angels Coordinator, Ben Pitt, is responsible for the recruitment, training, deployment and support for volunteer Street Angels.
+For all matters about Street Angels, Ben is the person to talk to.
+His contact details are as follows:

 Tel: 07717 876853